suisei-cn/telegram-pin-stack-bot/README.md

 This project involves AWS Lambda, AWS API Gateway as well as AWS DynamoDB, which all have "always free" tiers.

 1. Register a bot on Telegram.
 Now you have a token for the bot.
+2. **Turn off Privacy Mode of the bot**, or the bot will fail to find some messages. [[src](https://stackoverflow.com/questions/25813440/the-asymptotic-growth-of-n-choose-floorn-2)]
-2. Create an AWS Lambda function.
+3. Create an AWS Lambda function.
-3. Add an AWS API Gateway endpoint to this function.
+4. Add an AWS API Gateway endpoint to this function.
 Now you have an endpoint address for your Lambda function.
-4. Create an AWS DynamoDB, and give full access of this to the role AWS just created for the Lambda function.
-You might need to add a policy to the role.
+5. Create an AWS DynamoDB, and give full access of this to the role AWS just created for the Lambda function.
+You might need o add a policy to the role.
-5. Fill in the environment variables for the Lambda function:
+6. Fill in the environment variables for the Lambda function:

 ```
 AWS_DYNAMODB_NAME - Name of your DynamoDB